 This time we will invoke an animation from code.
 We will animate the base grid object which all the other controls are nested inside to shake wildly if there was a validation error.

-Open Window1.Xaml
+Open Window1.Xaml.

 Update the definition of the root grid.
 This specifies a RenderTransform which can be used to modify the control as we need. (in this case, we will be modifying the RotateTransform)